 The resilience and determination that’s required to overcome hurdles, doubts and fears and the importance of taking those baby steps, constantly moving forwards and edging closer to the dream.

 When working for yourself at home, team work may seem a redundant point but don’t dismiss it.
-Think of the people who might help you out, even the occasional freelancer; think of your support network, friends and family.
-These are the people who are critical to your success and in many ways part of your extended team.
+Think of the people who might help you out, think about what tasks you can outsource and think of your support network, friends and family.
+These are the people who are critical to your success and part of your extended team.

 What stories inspire you?